Front App alternatives: Learn why Missive is better

 This makes it possible to manage multiple domain addresses from a single Gmail account (phil@companyA.com, phil@companyB.com, …)

-Front app lets you change the From address for your inboxes but does not seem to support using multiple aliases per inbox.
+Front app lets you change the From address for your inboxes but does not support using multiple aliases per inbox.
+You need to create one channel per alias.

 In Missive, you live edit drafts with your teammates.
 Writing a draft with a colleague feels like writing a Google Doc.

 In Front app, when you reply to a conversation shared with teammates, they are only warned that you are replying.
-You cannot see the draft nor help them write it.
+You cannot help them write it.

 In Missive, every conversation can be assigned to one or multiple people in your team.
 In Front app a conversation can only be assigned to one person at a time.

-In Missive, you can assign conversations from your INBOX or you can activate the assigment flow for shared inboxes (e.g. email@example.com).
-This will let people from your team triage the conversations from the Unassigned mailbox.
+In Missive, you can assign conversations from your INBOX or you can activate the assignment flow for shared inboxes (e.g. email@example.com).
+This will let people from your team triage the conversations from one or many team Inboxes.

 You can learn more about the assignment flow by reading this guide: How to triage and assign emails.